By Allison Mawn

 ASPIRE

-UGA’s Financial Planning program in the College of Family and Consumer Sciences provides an opportunity for students, staff and community members to seek financial assistance through the ASPIRE Clinic, which also gives students an opportunity to apply classroom skills to real life.
+UGA’s Financial Planning program in the College of Family and Consumer Sciences provides an opportunity for students, staff and community members to seek financial assistance through the Love and Money Center (formerly the ASPIRE Clinic), which also gives students an opportunity to apply classroom skills to real life.
 The services are low or no cost and cover a variety of topics, including loan or debt management, budgeting, tax planning, investment education, retirement plans and more.

 The clinic takes a holistic approach, according to Clinic Director Megan Ford, going beyond financial planning to include services around mental health, legal problems and nutritional issues.
 Specific services are tailored to clients’ needs on a case-by-case basis.